KUBBAH MOUSL

 Instructions:

-1. Prepare the Workspace: Cut some plastic squares to help shape the kubba.
-You will also need a bowl of cold water to wet your hands and the plastic, as well as the lid of a saucepan or a flat surface for molding the kubba.
+Cut some plastic squares to help shape the kubbah.
+You will also need a bowl of cold water to wet your hands and the plastic, as well as the lid of a saucepan or a flat surface for molding the kubbah

 Comments